mrkkrp/markkarpov.com/tutorial/exceptions.md

   asynchronous: call the cleanup function and then re-throw the exception.

-* If the user is trying to catch an exception and recover from it, only catch sync exceptions and immediately rethrow async exceptions.
+* If the user is trying to catch an exception and recover from it, only catch synchronous exceptions and immediately re-throw asynchronous exceptions.

 It should be noted that `unliftio` also provides exception-handling functions with the same behavior as the ones in `safe-exceptions`.
-The functions are lifted with `MonadUnliftIO` instead of being defined in terms of classes from `exceptions`.
+The difference is that the functions are lifted with `MonadUnliftIO` instead of being defined in terms of classes from `exceptions`.
 We recommend just using the `UnliftIO.Exception` module from `unliftio`.

 [ih]: https://intermediatehaskell.com/
 [hasql]: https://hackage.haskell.org/package/hasql